russkinori/Console-Finances/README.md

 Skills used cover psuedocoding and the fundamentals of Javascript, including variables, for loops, math, multidimensional arrays and conditional logic.

 ## Issues
-I encountered difficulty in querying the 2D array so used a lengthy approach of extracting the data into a normal array, performing the required operations then querying indices of each new array to realign and retrieve the values required.
-This is due to my limited knowledge and inability to attain relevant information to adequately find the average of differences for 1 column in a 2D array, despite finding ample information for calculating the average of a column.
+I had difficulty completing the analysis by operating directly with the 2D array, so I used the lengthy approach of extracting the data into a two separate arrays, performing the required operations on the single array, then querying indices of each new array to realign and retrieve the values required.
+This was due to my limited knowledge and inability to attain relevant information to adequately find the average of differences for 1 column within a 2D array.
+Although, I did find ample information for calculating the average of a column, the required method to find the average of the differences was never included.

+## Usage